Top Takeaways From This Post

 Where Can You Apply for a Dunning Procedure in Germany?

-You apply for the judicial dunning procedure directly online at the portal Online Dunning Application (in German).
+You can apply for the judicial dunning procedure directly online at the portal Online Dunning Application (in German).
 This works for clients with a business registered in Germany.
 However, it becomes more difficult if they are located outside the EU.

 For a successful dunning procedure, you must be sure that the invoice is legal and that the order has been properly executed, and you must also be able to provide all the necessary evidence of the work done.
 Otherwise, legal proceedings can be lengthy and costly.
 Getting a lawyer can be quite expensive in Germany.

 Therefore, it makes financial sense to get professional liability insurance that can help you cover costs in case something goes wrong.
 Hiscox is an EU-based professional liability insurance provider that covered nearly every profession imaginable.